 Head to these events for festivities:

 Visit a local library.
-Gwinnett County Public Library is celebrating with storytimes, crafts and information on artists and innovators.
-Enjoy storytimes, crafts, performances and more with Fulton County Library System.
-Make bookmarks at Embry Hills Library.
+Gwinnett County Public Library is celebrating with storytimes, crafts, cooking and information on artists and innovators.
+Enjoy storytimes, crafts, movies and more with Fulton County Library System.
+Learn a little Spanish, make art and more with DeKalb County Public Library.
 While at the library, see if you can check out these books from Spanish Mama.

-Latino-Hispanic Cultural Heritage Celebration at Ashford Lane.
-This celebration with feature emcee Wendy Corona from WSBTV Action News.
+Latino Hispanic Cultural Heritage Celebration at Ashford Lane.
+This celebration with feature demonstrations, salsa dancing, games and more.
 Sept.
-15.
+14.

-CULTURA: Fiesta Latina at Lawrenceville Lawn.
+CULTURA at Lawrenceville Lawn.
 Celebrate Lawrenceville’s diverse culture with live music, delicious food and local artisans.
-Sept.
-27.
+Oct.
+4.

 Go to a restaurant or order takeout:

-Metro Atlanta has some amazing Mexican restaurants; here are some of our favorites.
+Metro Atlanta has some amazing Mexican restaurants.
 Plaza Fiesta’s restaurants offer lots of options for Latin American cuisine.
 Buford Highway also has some great options.
 More restaurants include Alma Cocina in Buckhead and Downtown; Nuevo Laredo Cantina in Atlanta; No Mas!
 Cantina in Atlanta; La Fonda Latina with five locations; The Freakin’ Incan in Roswell; and Xelapan in Doraville.
 For a sweet treat, check out Churros Mi Tierra or Picos in Plaza Fiesta.

 Explore virtual activities and events: